Learn how to easily make delicious Nyonya chang with Instant Pot pressure cooker or regular boiling method with step-by-step photos and video.

 2. INGREDIENT SUBSTITUTION

 Traditional Nyonya chang uses winter melon candies in the recipe.
-It’s not something I can find here and I just use regular Chinese rock sugar and the pork filling is still delicious.
+It’s nice to be able to bite into pieces of sweet candied winter melon in there.
+If you don’t have any, just use regular Chinese rock sugar and the pork filling is still delicious.
 So there’s really no need to go worldwide hunting for this.

 COOK’S TIPS TO MAKE NYONYA CHANG MAKING LESS OVERWHELMING